awsdocs/amazon-glacier-developer-guide/doc_source/api-multipart-list-uploads.md

 The List Multipart Uploads operation supports pagination\.
 By default, this operation returns up to 50 multipart uploads in the response\.
 You should always check the `marker` field in the response body for a marker at which to continue the list; if there are no more items the `marker` field is `null`\.

-If the `marker` is not null, to fetch the next set of multipart uploads you sent another List Multipart Uploads request with the `marker` request parameter set to the marker value Amazon Glacier returned in response to your previous List Multipart Uploads request\.
+If the `marker` is not null, to fetch the next set of multipart uploads you sent another List Multipart Uploads request with the `marker` request parameter set to the marker value Amazon S3 Glacier \(Glacier\) returned in response to your previous List Multipart Uploads request\.

 Note the difference between this operation and the [List Parts \(GET uploadID\)](api-multipart-list-parts.md)\) operation\.
 The List Multipart Uploads operation lists all multipart uploads for a vault\.
 The List Parts operation returns parts of a specific multipart upload identified by an Upload ID\.